 Difference Between Yellow, Clear, Blue, Black and Green Zinc Plating Color

-The choice of zinc plating color impacts both the visual appeal and the level of corrosion protection of the coated item.
+The choice of zinc plating colors impacts both the visual appeal and the level of corrosion protection of the coated item.
 Darker finishes, such as black and olive drab, generally offer greater corrosion resistance compared to lighter finishes like clear or blue.
 Selecting the appropriate type depends on the specific requirements of the application, including environmental exposure and desired aesthetics.

 Color | Appearance | Corrosion Resistance | Typical Applications |